BigDataBiology/argNorm/README.md

   -h, --help            show this help message and exit --db {sarg,ncbi,resfinder,deeparg,megares,argannot}
                         The database you used to do ARG annotation.
-  --mode {reads,orfs,both}
-                        The mode you run the annotation tool.
   --hamronized          Use this if the input is hamronized (processed using the hAMRonization tool) -i INPUT, --input INPUT
                         The annotation result you have